 A vasopressor is a medication that produces vasoconstriction and a rise in blood pressure.
 The vasopressor that is used for the treatment within the right branch of the Cardiac Arrest Algorithm is epinephrine.

-Epinephrine is primarily used for is vasoconstrictive effects.
+Epinephrine is primarily used for its vasoconstrictive effects.
 Vasoconstriction is important during CPR because it will help increase blood flow to the brain and heart.

-Rhythm checks should be performed after 5 cycles of CPR.
+Rhythm checks should be performed after 2 minutes (5 cycles) of CPR.
 Limit rhythm checks to less than 10 seconds to minimize interruptions in CPR.
 Pulse checks should be performed when a rhythm check reveals a change in the rhythm to a rhythm that is organized and could be generating a pulse.